Author:

-Louis Lazaris is a freelance web developer based in Toronto, Canada.
-He blogs about front-end code on Impressive Webs and is a co-author of HTML5 and CSS3 for the Real World, published by SitePoint.
-You can follow Louis on Twitter or contact him through his website.
+Louis Lazaris is a freelance web developer and author based in Toronto, Canada.
+He blogs about front-end code on Impressive Webs and curates Web Tools Weekly, a weekly newsletter for front-end developers.

 Read more...